Begin typing your search above and press return to search. Press Esc to cancel.

 DREC Project Management & Development

-Jessica Caporusso, Senior Managing Editor & ICT Manager (2017-present).
+Jessica Caporusso, Senior Managing Editor & ICT Manager (2017-2022).
 Jessica is a Ph.D.
 Candidate in the Department of Anthropology at York University.
 Her research interests meet at the intersection of political ecology, bioenergy, and discard studies.
 Her current dissertation project examines how “waste” — as an externality and as resource — is defined through neocolonial logics, by investigating the transformation of crop residues into biofuel feedstock in the small-island developing state of Mauritius.
 Jessica’s work explores the multiple and contested meanings of waste and value while also tracking the development of bioenergy as a source of energetic, political, and economic power.
 She is an active contributor of the Plant Studies Collaboratory and the Energy Working Group at York.
 (Settler, she, her)

-Henria Aton, Project Manager and Managing Editor (2019-present).
+Henria Aton, Project Manager and Managing Editor (2019-2022).
 Henria is a Ph.D. student in the Faculty of Information at the University of Toronto, and a digital archivist.
 Her doctoral research focuses on the place of personal archives within women’s movements in Sri Lanka.
 By examining unofficial and under-recognized records and narratives of resistance, Henria’s work interrogates dominant archival theory in the contexts of South Asia.
 Henria has a collaborative specialization with U of T’s Centre for South Asian Studies, and she is a member of the Jackman Humanities Institute Tamil Studies working group.
 (Settler, she, her).

-Chido Muchemwa, Contributing Editor (2019-present).
+Chido Muchemwa, Contributing Editor (2019-2022).
 Chido is a PhD student in the Faculty of Information at the University of Toronto, a writer and an archivist.
 Her research focuses on the postcolonial national archives and the legacies of colonial archives.
 She is exploring what it might mean to decolonise an archive primarily within the context of the National Archives of Zimbabwe.
 (Settler, she, her)

-Nelanthi Hewa, Contributing Editor (2020-present).
+Nelanthi Hewa, Contributing Editor (2020-2022).
 Nelanthi is a Ph.D. student in the Faculty of Information at the University of Toronto.
 Her research looks at journalistic coverage of sexual violence, with a particular focus on the increasingly precarious nature of journalistic work and digital media’s economies of visibility.
 (Settler, she/her.)

 Emily Faubert, Accessibility Editorial Fellow.
 Emily wears many hats, but all those hats are chock-full of words.
 She/they volunteer with United Way Thunder Bay and On Canada Project fact-checking and building space for discussions about the links between language and systemic oppression.
 Now up in Thunder Bay to earn their MSJ, they keep close ties to UofT through DREC & Cabaret Commons, while also assisting with EDI research at UTSC’s Psychology department. (settler, they/she)